LucyPill/Amazon_Vine_Analysis/README.md

 * A Written Report on the Analysis

 ## Results:
-### Deliverable 1: Perform ETL on Amazon Product Reviews : [Amazon_Reviwes_ETL.ipynb](https://github.com/LucyPill/Amazon_Vine_Analysis/blob/main/Amazon_Reviwes_ETL.ipynb)
+### Deliverable 1: Perform ETL on Amazon Product Reviews:
-For this deliverable I used Google Colab and PySpark to perform the ETL process.
+##### For this deliverable I used Google Colab and PySpark to perform the ETL process:

 #### We created several tables that matched the schema in pgAdmin.
 * The customers_table DataFrame